 Day 1: The Colosseum, Roman Forum, and the Historic Centre

-The Colosseum is one of the most visited attractions in Italy (nearly 15 million visitors in 2024), so you’ll want to plan ahead.
+The Colosseum is one of the most visited attractions in Italy (nearly 15 million visitors in 2024), so plan ahead.
 Book your timed entry ticket in advance on the official website here.
 Individual ticket holders enter through the Speron Valadier entrance.
 The standard ticket now includes access to the Imperial Fora and is valid for 24 hours from your Colosseum time slot.

 If your budget allows, we’d recommend taking a guided tour rather than visiting independently.
 The Colosseum is a complex site with a lot of history, and a good guide brings it to life in a way an audio guide can’t quite match.
 We recommend this Colosseum tour or this one which includes underground access.
 Both include the Roman Forum.